8 Minute Mini Cinnamon Rolls are made with refrigerated dough and bake in under 10 minutes. Sweet and poppable, they'll disappear in minutes!

 Directions

-- Place mini cinnamon rolls into a non-stick sprayed mini muffin tin.
-Repeat steps 1 and 2 with the other half of the crescent roll dough.
-Bake according to package directions.
+- Place each mini cinnamon roll into a non-stick sprayed mini muffin tin.
+Repeat steps 1 and 2 with the other half of the crescent roll dough then bake according to package directions.

 - Meanwhile whisk together maple syrup and milk in a bowl.
-Add in powdered sugar until desired consistency is reached.
-Drizzle over warm cinnamon rolls.
+Add powdered sugar until desired consistency is reached then drizzle over warm cinnamon rolls.

 I’ve made these before for Christmas breakfast.
 Such a cute and easy idea.